 Over the years, the Sravasti Abbey community has grown steadily.
 Meet the community here.
 Growth has led to the construction of more buildings to house an increasing number of residents and guests.

-We celebrated our 10th anniversary in 2013 with the consecration of Chenrezig Hall, which has a commercial kitchen and more rooms for guests, and recently purchased Tara’s Refuge, which will serve as a buffer for the Abbey’s future growth.
+We celebrated our 10th anniversary in 2013 with the consecration of Chenrezig Hall, which has a commercial kitchen, dining room, and more rooms for guests.
+In 2015, we purchased adjacent acreage with a house and outuildings, named Tara’s Refuge, which will support the Abbey’s future growth.

-Now the Abbey is building the Buddha Hall, a two-story temple and library that we hope will serve resident monastics and lay guests for thousands of years.
+Now, as we approach our 20th anniversary, the Abbey is building the Buddha Hall, a two-story temple and library that we hope will serve resident monastics and lay guests for thousands of years.
+The monastic community has grown to includes 19 nuns and 4 monks.

 Join us in creating the causes for the Dharma to continue to flourish in the West, to create peace in a chaotic world.